marctorsoc/lingua-quest/README.md

 # Pending work

-- Add tutorial after Welcome (first time mandatory, later as optional) and as a button in settings

-- Settings encara surten buits a Android per usuaris nous...

------------ ENOUGH FOR GOOGLE PLAY ---------

 - Start with app language from the the one configured in the phone
 - Disable immersive mode by default, and add to settings to enable.
 Remove status bar as well in immersive mode
 - re-enable confetti.
 Right now makes it too slow on Android